 Salt and pepper to taste

 Beat the eggs in a medium-sized bowl.
-Add the parsley, dill, mustard, Worcestershire, mayonnaise, lemon juice, salt and pepper; mix well to combine.
+Add the parsley, dill, mustard, coconut aminos, mayonnaise, lemon juice, salt and pepper; mix well to combine.

-Gently fold in the crab meat and fresh crumbs until well combined.
+Gently fold in the tuna and almond meal until well combined.
 (The mixture will be very moist.
-If it is wet, add a few more fresh breadcrumbs.)
+If it is too wet, add a handful more of almond meal.

 Divide the mixture into 6 to 8 portions; flatten gently into thick patties.
 (Packing the mixture into 1/3-cup measure for each cake will ensure even portions and yield seven cakes.
 For more or less cakes, use a slightly smaller or larger cup.)

-Lightly coat the top and bottom of each patty with panko crumbs.
+Lightly coat the top and bottom of each patty with almond meal.
 If possible, refrigerate for 30 minutes before sautéeing to help the cakes hold together.

 Heat a 12-inch skillet over medium-high heat.
-Pour canola oil to generously cover the bottom.
+Melt enough coconut oil to generously cover the bottom of the skillet.

-Add the crab cakes, in batches if necessary, and fry until golden brown on both sides, about 4 minutes per side.
-Remove from the pan and drain on a baking rack set on a baking sheet: paper towels work too 🙂
+Add the tuna cakes, in batches if necessary, and fry until golden brown on both sides, about 4 minutes per side.